system76/docs/_articles/use-docking-station.md

 sudo ./displaylink-driver-1.4.210.run
 ```

-### Ubuntu

-For machines that ship with Ubuntu from us include our NVIDIA Driver but in case a reinstall is needed
+For machines that ship with Ubuntu and Pop!_OS from us include our NVIDIA Driver but in case a reinstall was needed
 below is how you add our NVIDIA Driver.

 ```